 At the end of the following summer season, samples of wood siding, sheathing, and insulation were again cored out at wall sections insulated with the three different materials, and the moisture contents of these samples were determined.
-The heat pump in the test house was operated throughout the summer and maintained the indoor temperature at approximately 74.4 °F (23.6 °C) and at a dew point of approximately 58 °F (14.4 °C).
+The heat pump in the test house was operated throughout the summer and maintained the indoor temperature at approximately 74.4° F (23.6° C) and at a dew point of approximately 58° F (14.4° C).
 Summer moisture contents of material samples are given in tables 27, 28, and 29 for the cellulose, glass-fiber, and U-F wall sections, respectively.

-Comparing the moisture contents of samples cored from the cellulose wall section at the end of the winter season (table 24) to corresponding samples cored at the end of the summer (table 27), it can be a See figure 28 for location identification bPlaster (wood)

-TABLE 27.
-SUMMER MOISTURE CONTENTS OF MATERIAL SAMPLES REMOVED FROM CELLULOSE WALL SECTION seen that the moisture contents of the wood siding, sheathing, and insulation tended to be approximately the same.
+Comparing the moisture contents of samples cored from the cellulose wall section at the end of the winter season (table 27) to corresponding samples cored at the end of the summer (table 24), it can be seen that the moisture contents of the wood siding, sheathing, and insulation tended to be approximately the same.
 Note that for both the summer and winter measurements the moisture contents of the inside and outside insulation cores at the cellulose wall section were very nearly the same.